Kristin Saltonstall, Smithsonian Tropical Research Institute, Panama City, Panama

 Evidence for Phragmites hybrids

 Morphologically, hybrid plants may be difficult to identify due to a blending of characters commonly observed in the native and introduced lineages.
 The hybrid plants found in Seneca Falls, NY looked more native with long ligules and glossy stems.
 In spring most leaf sheaths remained on overwintering stems but were only loosely attached and had no firm connection to the stem (like native leaf sheaths appear in the fall, before detaching completely).
 However, patterns of insect attack were more like introduced plants, suggesting that the internal chemistry and tissue characteristics of these hybrids differs from natives.
 The introduced gall midge, Lasioptera hungarica, was abundant on the hybrid specimens although it has previously been found to only attack introduced plants.
+Despite success in easy propagation of native and introduced plants using rhizome fragments, the Blossey lab has not been able to grow hybrid plants from rhizome fragments in a common garden.
+This has limited our ability to further study them but they persist at the field site.

 Further, as there are regional differences in native Phragmites plants across North America, it may be that hybrids are more likely to develop and establish in some locations than others.
 Compatibility between the introduced and native lineages could vary with a variety of conditions, including temperature, rainfall, and daylength, making predictions of where and when hybrids are most likely to develop extremely difficult.
 Morphological identification of hybrids is also likely to remain difficult, as characters may vary between crosses of the different native haplotypes and the introduced lineage.
 As always, we would like to emphasize the need for looking at multiple characters when attempting to identify the parental lineage of Phragmites plants, as single characters (particularly height, stem density, and inflorescence characteristics alone) are poor predictors of native or introduced status.